yoel123/yoel-html5-game-engine-tutorials/README.md

 if theirs any mistake or something you dont understand please contact me.

-i also use this game engine to teach game devlopment(privete tutoring ). <b>if you want to learn game programing,please conntact me using the contact form.</b>
+i also use this game engine to teach game devlopment(privete tutoring ). <b>if you want to learn game programing,please contact me using the contact form.</b>

 contact form: